robOcity/song-play-aws-redshift/README.md

 ## Running

-1. Assumptions:
+1. Prerequisites:

 * You have a S3 bucket with data you want to parse and Redshift cluster up and running.
-* You have a security group configured for Redshift allowing for external programmatic access.
+* You have a security group configured for Redshift allowing for external programmatic access (see [Stackoverflow post](https://stackoverflow.com/questions/19842720/cant-connect-to-redshift-database?rq=1) and [Troubleshooting Connection Issues in Amazon Redshift ](Troubleshooting Connection Issues in Amazon Redshift )).
 See this Quora post for more information ([Can I connect to Redshift using Python?](https://www.quora.com/Can-I-connect-to-Redshift-using-Python)).

-* Plus, you the host, port, user name and password stored in a configuration file.  ** Avoid checking this into GitHub by using a .gitignore file and adding a line like ``.  `dwh.cfg` file containing the following fields:
+* Plus, you the host, port, user name and password stored in a configuration file.
+Here are the fields your configuration file needs to have.

 ```text
 [CLUSTER]